mikkellu/profeat2/profeat/doc/documentation.md

 The ProFeat syntax mostly follows the syntax of the PRISM input language.
 In the following, all additional constructs of ProFeat are described.

-### Family Declaration
+### Family declaration

-Implicitly, a family (or product line) consists of all possible feature combinations and valid feature attribute valuations (i.e. products).
-If this is undesired, a family can be specified explictly by a list of parameters:
+Implicitly, a family defined by a set of feature declarations (see [Features][]) consists of of all valid feature combinations and attribute valuations (i.e. products).
+However, a model family can also be declared via an explicit family declaration:

     family
-        parameters N;
+        n : [0..3];
+        b : bool;
-        initial constraint N != 1;
+        initial constraint b => n != 1;
     endfamily

-    root feature
-        N : [0..2];
-        K : bool;
-    endfeature

-This example specifies a family with parameter `N`.
-One or more constraints can be given to restrict the set of family members.
-Here, the family consist of the members with `N = 0` and `N = 2`.
-Since `K` is not listed as a parameter, it is initialized nondeterministically for every member of the family.
+This family-block introduces two parameters `n` and `b` as well as an initial constraint to define the set of possible parameter valuations.

+Parameters are constant for any given model instance and can thus be used everywhere a constant may appear.
+Most importantly, this includes array sizes, number of multi-features and bounds of for-loops.
+This means a family declaration can be applied to parametrize the structure of a model.

+Note: if family-based translation is enabled (which is the default), a parameter used as a constant always has its upper bound as its value on translation.

 ### Features